DFE-Digital/schools-experience/app/notify/notify_email/test_candidatebookingreminder.68c569fa-92ee-41c1-bc0d-8e191a847dd1.md

 Email: ((school_teacher_email))
 Telephone number: ((school_teacher_telephone))

+They can also answer any questions you have about the experience.

 #Other instructions
 ((candidate_instructions))

 #About your school experience
 * Subject: ((subject_name))

-You can find more information about your experience on the school profile page.
+* Details about the experience: ((placement_details))

 #Cancelling your booking
 Use the following link to cancel your booking: